 Crawford, Foster and I have all been bank officers at one time or another in our careers.
 So when we run out of hunting and fishing tales we swap banking stories, many of which are not suitable for prime time.
 We simply have a lot of fun together on these great escapes from the real world.

-Crawford’s Yellow Creek Outfitters sits along and straddles part of Yellow Creek, a prime smallmouth bass fishing river in the hills of Tennessee about 50 miles west of Nashville.
+Crawford’s Yellow Creek Outfitters sits along and straddles a part of Yellow Creek; a prime smallmouth bass fishing river in the hills of Tennessee about 50 miles west of Nashville.
 After three and a half decades as a bank executive in Nashville, Crawford retired and built a second home in Houston County.
 It is now the center of his Yellow Creek Outfitters operation that includes several hundred acres of farms and timberland in the area.

-In addition to the main lodge, with sleeping accommodations for six or seven in addition to Crawford, he has a small getaway cottage for two not far away on Little Creek that flows down through the hills to Yellow Creek down in the bottomland.
+In addition to the main lodge, with sleeping accommodations for six or seven in addition to Crawford, he has a small getaway cottage for two.
+It’s not far away on Little Creek that flows down through the hills to Yellow Creek down in the bottomland.
 It is often rented, complete with its new Taj Mahal of an outhouse, to people who really want to get away from it all.

 Personally I like the bigger Yellow Creek Lodge with its wrap-around porch and majestic fireplace, both of which I used extensively on our latest trip.